Bamieh/react-inline-styler/README.md

   }
 }
 ```
-*Ofcource having each in a separate file is recommended than defining them inside the render function.*
+*Ofcourse having each in a separate file is recommended than defining them inside the render function.*

 #### Processor Pipeline